olandese/EventGrid/README.md

     ```azurecli-interactive
     azure ad sp create -n EventGridTestSP -p Q1w2e3e3r4t5y6
     ```
-7. Copy the appid from the output of step 6 (see the picture below)
+7. Copy the appid from the output of step 6, see the picture below:

     ![Appid](https://raw.githubusercontent.com/olandese/EventGrid/master/img/principalappid.PNG)

 8. Make the Service Principal Contributor on the subscription, replace the `<appid>` with the value from step 7